 It all started with a photo notebook

 32 children from the L’Esperance Children’s Village followed a photography course in November of 2014, just several weeks before the orphanage was to be closed.
-The children of L’Esperance portrayed their lives.
+The children portrayed their lives.
 They grew up without mirrors, tap water and without electricity.
 During the course they learned to look at themselves and the world.
-The pictures of the children are brought together in a photo note book that gives a unique insight into their world.
-The photo note book is for sale – and with buying a book, you send these kids back to school, which often their relatives or adopted parents cannot afford.
+The pictures of the children were brought together in a photo note book (designed by Linda Braber) that gives a unique insight into their world.
+The photo note book is still for sale – and with buying a book, you send these kids back to school, which often their relatives or adopted parents cannot afford.

 Why this project?

 One of us, Paulien Bakker, has been visiting the orphanage since 2005.
-When she told photographer Anaïs López that the place would have to close, Anaïs immediately said: “But that’s a modern Cinderella story!”
+When she heard the orphanage was to close its doors, she wondered what would happen to the children.
+She talked about it with photographer Anaïs López and Anaïs immediately said: “But that’s a modern Cinderella story!”
 Things quickly developed from there.
-Over her lunch break, they asked Cuban filmmaker Anisleidy Martinez to join them, who immediately said yes.
-They first visited l’Esperance Childrens Village in December of 2014.
+Over her lunch break, they wanted to ask Cuban filmmaker Anisleidy Martinez to join them.
+Ani, grown up in a Cuba that send its hero’s to do good in Africa, already answered before the question was posed.
+We first visited l’Esperance Childrens Village in December of 2014.

-Just weeks before the orphanage closed, they gave 32 children a photo course and an assignment: to portray their own lives.
+Just weeks before the orphanage closed, we gave 32 children a photo course and an assignment: to portray their own lives.
 By then, of the 126 kids who had once lived in the eight family houses, only some 56 remained.
 Most were fourteen years of age or older; no family would take them in.
 Though the government postponed the deadline for closing at the last minute, the orphanage had by then no funds left and sent the remaining children away.
-Many other orphanages in Rwanda are still in the process of closing.

-Six months later Anisleidy, Anaïs and Paulien went back and extensively visited six children, making inquiries about the other 26 who attended our course and talking to all people involved in the process.
+Six months later we went back and visited six children, making inquiries about the other 26 who attended our course and talking to all people involved in the process.
 The photos of the children have been collected in a photo notebook that is now out for sale.
-From the profits, five children will be sent back to school.
-In the coming weeks other parts of this project will be placed online here.
+From the profits, we’re sending a few children to school.

 More about us

-Anaïs López published two books in 2013: “Only in Burundi” and “In the beginning no bird sang”.
+Anaïs López was nominated for a Golden Calf for her most recent project, the exhibition and app De Migrant about an unwanted bird in Singapore.
+She published two books in 2013: “Only in Burundi” and “In the beginning no bird sang”.
 Both projects were nominated for the Dutch Doc Award.
 “Only Burundi” has been on display at the Stedelijk Museum as part of the exhibition “On the Move”.
 Her earlier work has been exhibited in the Tropenmuseum and Photo Ville New York.
 Her work has also appeared in numerous media, including Nrc.next and HP/De Tijd.
 Anais completed her Master’s Degree in 2010 in Photography at the AKV / St Joost, Breda.
 She followed a Magnum mentorship and was a member of the World Press Photo Workshop.